 This one is focused on a fairly large amount of projects in parallel.
 If your agency runs 50+ projects in parallel and each has at least 10 tasks we recommend focusing on project throughput.
 You should attempt to group/categorize your projects and split them into different boards.
 Few ideas on how to group/categorize:

 If your projects tend to have more than 10 tasks or if you would like to have project-level reporting – go for rows as projects.
+This way, you would be using a single board and creating different rows for each project.

 If you end up having more than 25 projects per board – go for items as projects.
 Less reporting capabilities but far more optimized for throughput and visualization.